SuperNLP/supernlp.github.io/about.md

 description: Supernatural Language Processing
 ---

 Welcome to Supernatural Language Processing (SuperNLP)!
-Here we will blog about various topics central to NLP and machine learning, with a focus on representation learning, interpretability, cross-lingual methods, and much more.
+Here we'll blog about various topics central to NLP and machine learning, with a focus on representation learning, interpretability, cross-lingual methods, and much more.
 We'll also attempt to provide coverage of conferences/workshops we've attended and give sneak peaks into research project's we're working on.
-Feel free to [tweet](https://twitter.com/supernlpblog)) or [email](mailto:supernlpblog@gmail.com) us if you have any questions about the blog.
+Feel free to [tweet](https://twitter.com/supernlpblog) or [email](mailto:supernlpblog@gmail.com) us if you have any questions about the blog!

 ---